Last Updated on January 9, 2021 by smartkitchenpicks

-A domain name is your blog’s URL address, such as “MyFoodBlog.com” or this blog, “SavoryStyle.com.”
+A domain name is your food blog’s URL address, such as “MyFoodBlog.com” or this blog, “SavoryStyle.com.”
 Since you chose Bluehost as your host, your domain name is free.

 Choosing your domain will most likely be the hardest part of the entire Food blog site setup.
 See, I told you this process was easy.
-You’ll want a name that’s easy to remember, describes your blog and is catchy.
+You’ll want a name that’s easy to remember, describes your food blog and is catchy.